iD01t/iD01t-iSpeedupOS-MacOS/README.md

 - Put iSpeedupOS folder on your desktop

-- Install all the APPS in the INSTALLATION folder manually
+- Install Homebrew and Python PKGs

 - Open Terminal (Utilities)